Vijayendra2707/pdf-chatbot-rag/README.md

 📄 Page 6
 📄 Page 13

-This gives users a way to inspect the source material behind an answer.
+This allows users to inspect the source material behind an answer.

-🔄 End-to-End Workflow
+✦ End-to-End Workflow

-1. Upload PDF
+01. Upload PDF

 PDF
  ↓